 This course combines broad exposure to the many types of hedge funds and their strategies, together with hands-on development of unique investment strategies within student teams.
-Content includes guest speakers representing different sectors of the hedge fund industry, as well as training, lectures and reading.
-Concurrently, student teams develop and test their own investment strategies, and pitch them to a panel of investment professionals.
+Content includes, guest speakers representing different sectors of the hedge fund industry, as well as training, lectures and reading.
+Concurrently, student teams develop, test, and pitch their own investment strategies to a panel of investment professionals.
 Teams may continue on to execute their strategies in a related course the next semester.

 As the first and only student-led investment fund of its scale ($1.5M+) within a leading business school focused on both social and financial returns, the Haas Socially Responsible Investment Fund (HSRIF) seeks to contribute to the field of social investing by defining and exploring new ideas around unlocking hidden value based on companies’ environmental, social and governance (ESG) practices.

 This course introduces innovation and new product development while focusing on the design and development of Web-based desktop and mobile customer products and services.
 Students will learn a process for Web-based product and service development and relate that process to the more general problem of product design.
 Project teams will work through a full product development cycle that culminates in a virtual design fair, soliciting and analyzing customer feedback.